cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ### "It worked yesterday"

-For occasions where "it worked last time I tried to connect, but now doesn't", please first try {{<link "#terminate-previous-session">}}the above steps to clear any previous session{{</link>}} which might have got stuck.
+For occasions where "it worked last time I tried to connect, but now doesn't", please first try {{<link "#terminate-previous-session">}}the above steps to terminate any previous session{{</link>}} which might have got stuck.
 Otherwise, the time-honoured IT support advice of "turning it off and on again" is applicable: try restarting the machine where you are using NoMachine Enterprise Client, as this can sometimes clear issues with the client, your machine, or your network connection.
 Don't forget to reconnect via your VPN if available.